-The monument to the Eleventh New Jersey Volunteers is south of Gettysburg on Emmitsburg Road just south of the Klingle farmhouse.
-(39.805905° N, 77.246644° W; Google map; Monument map: Emmitsburg Rd. & N. Sickles Ave.)
-It was dedicated by the State of New Jersey on June 20, 1888.
+The monument to the 11th New Jersey Volunteer Infantry Regiment is south of Gettysburg on Emmitsburg Road.
+(Emmitsburg Road & North Sickles Avenue tour map) The State of New Jersey dedicated the monument on June 20, 1888.

 About the monument to the 11th New Jersey

-The granite monument is 9′ tall and takes the form of an open book standing on a rough base.
-A flag is draped on the top and reverse of the book, topped with a soldier’s hat.
-The covers of the book are inscriped with the regiment’s information, and the spine has a relief of the diamond symbol of the Third Corps.
+The granite monument is 9′ tall.
+It is in the form of an open book standing on a rough base.
+A flag drapes on the top and reverse of the book, topped with a soldier’s hat.
+The regiment’s information is inscribed on the covers of the book, and the spine has a relief of the diamond symbol of the Third Corps.

 The 11th New Jersey at Gettysburg

-The regiment was commanded at the Battle of Gettysburg by Colonel Robert McAllister, who was wounded on the 2nd.
-Major Philip Kearney had already been mortally wounded, and Captain Luther Martin of Company D took over.
+Colonel Robert McAllister commanded the regiment at the Battle of Gettysburg.
+Colonel McAllister was wounded on July 2nd.
+Major Philip Kearney had already been mortally wounded, and Captain Luther Martin of Company D took over command of the regiment.
 He was wounded in the foot, and while trying to make his way to the rear was wounded again in the thigh and chest, the latter being mortal.
 Captain William Loyd then briefly took command until he, too, was wounded.
-Lt.
-John Schoonover took over until late in the afternoon when he was also wounded, with the regiment ending the day under the command of Captain Samuel T. Sleeper.
+Lieutenant John Schoonover took over until late in the afternoon when he was also wounded, with the regiment ending the day under the command of Captain Samuel T. Sleeper.

-The 11th brought 275 men into battle.
+The 11th New Jersey brought 275 men into battle.
 Over half of those were killed or wounded.

-Lt.
-Schoonover in his report singled out Corporal Thomas Johnson who, after two color bearers had been shot and with officers and men falling by the moment, was ordered to take the colors and advance twenty yards to the front to steady the regiment.
-He did, holding his ground until the survivors of the regiment was ordered to slowly and stubbornly fall back.
+Lieutenant Schoonover in his report singled out Corporal Thomas Johnson who, after two color bearers had been shot and with officers and men falling by the moment, was ordered to take the colors and advance twenty yards to the front to steady the regiment.
+He did, holding his ground until the survivors of the regiment were ordered to slowly and stubbornly fall back.

 11th New Jersey Vols.